 Below you can read more about the different issues facing public and private forest lands:

-Now SPI is aggressively logging its lands with widespread clear cutting, followed by bulldozing, herbicide treatments, and the creation of sterile tree plantations.
+Within a few years, SPI began aggressively logging its lands with widespread clear-cutting, followed by bulldozing, herbicide treatments, and the creation of evenly-spaced tree plantations.